Serrowxd/Crypto_Graph/README.md

 Move all SCSS from `styles.scss` into separate files, re-import into the main for clean style management.

+### Known Bugs

+- Clicking the Existing User or Create Account pass-throughs that take you to the dashboard will cause the navigation dropdown for login/logout to trigger.
+This does not happen when you click the login button direclty.

 ### Logic Breakdown

 Since this is going to be a happy place for me while I work on this, I'm going to store notes here.